emmacadavra/flying-dutchman-voyages/TESTING.md

 ## **Noteable Bugs During Development**

+* Using & installing python & django on ubuntu - my_venv

+* Linking templates

+* "valid_form()"

+* success_url & reverse/reverse_lazy (now removed from code)

+* unable to make booking after removing room category name from template (+ screenshot)

+* database

+* changing from room categories to room names had a bigger knock-on effect than anticipated

+* trying to use Bootstrap grid and flex in the same page = break

+* trying to input form manually meant that no validation errors could be generated

+* sweetify/sweet alert 2 css overriding bootstrap css (now removed)

+* images not shrinking responsively when everything else was

 ## **Post Development Testing**

 ### **Responsive Design and Functionality**

-BrowserStack
+Tested and confirmed working on all browsers except for one page when using safari (see unresolved bugs)

 #### **Post Development Bugs**

+* static files (Debug = False)

+* issue with check_availability

 ### **Site Validation**

+HTML - link to Accessibility below

 #### **Accessibility**

-Mention how HTML validation made me realise that Cloudinary alt text wasn't pulling through and how it led to amending the Room model to include it
+HTML validation made me realise that Cloudinary alt text wasn't pulling through, leading to amending the Room model to include it

 #### **Lighthouse Scores and PageSpeed Insights**

 ### **Unresolved Bugs**

+* our rooms - safari (screenshot)